dy-lin/STAT545-participation/cm002/README.md

 This folder does not have a GitHub Pages `HTML` link as this lecture was about R scripts.

 ## Instructions
-These instructions were taken from the Class Meeting 02 [section](https://stat545guidebook.netlify.com/introduction-to-r.html) of the guide.
+These instructions were taken from the Class Meeting 002 [section](https://stat545guidebook.netlify.com/introduction-to-r.html) of the guide.

 ## Files
 * [`r-exploration.R`](https://github.com/dy-lin/STAT545-participation/blob/master/cm002/cm002-r_exploration.R)

+## Checklist
+- [x] Provide the R script `cm002_R_exploration.R` file.

 ### Using R and RStudio